-In order to satisfy the requirements applicable to a RIC, we intend to distribute to our stockholders substantially all of our net ordinary income and net capital gain income except for certain net long-term capital gains, some or all of which we may retain, pay applicable income taxes with respect thereto and elect to treat as deemed distributions to our stockholders.
-As a BDC, we generally are required to meet a coverage ratio of total assets to total senior securities, which includes all of our borrowings, exclusive of the SBA debentures pursuant to SEC exemptive relief, and any preferred stock we may issue in the future, of at least 200% of indebtedness.
+In order to satisfy the requirements applicable to a RIC, we intend to distribute to our stockholders substantially all of our net ordinary income and net capital gains except for certain net long-term capital gains, some or all of which we may retain, pay applicable income taxes with respect thereto and elect to treat as deemed distributions to our stockholders.
+As a BDC, we generally are required to meet the asset coverage ratio of total assets to total senior securities, which includes all of our borrowings, exclusive of the SBA debentures pursuant to SEC exemptive relief, and any preferred stock we may issue in the future.
 This requirement limits the amount we may borrow.
-If the value of our assets declines, we may be unable to satisfy this test.
+If the value of our assets decline, we may be unable to satisfy this test.
 If that happens, we may be required to sell a portion of our investments or sell additional common stock and, depending on the nature of our leverage, to repay a portion of our indebtedness at a time when such sales and repayments may be disadvantageous.
 In addition, the issuance of additional securities could dilute the percentage ownership of our current stockholders in us.

-We will be partially dependent on SBIC LP for cash distributions to enable us to meet the RIC distribution requirements.
-SBIC LP may be limited by the SBA regulations governing SBICs, from making certain distributions to us that may be necessary to maintain our status as a RIC.
-We may have to request a waiver of the SBA's restrictions for SBIC LP to make certain distributions to maintain our RIC status.
-We cannot assure you that the SBA will grant such waiver and if SBIC LP is unable to obtain a waiver, compliance with the SBA regulations may result in an entity-level tax on us.
+We will be partially dependent on our SBIC Funds for cash distributions to enable us to meet the RIC distribution requirements.
+Our SBIC Funds may be limited by the SBA regulations governing SBICs from making certain distributions to us that may be necessary to maintain our status as a RIC.
+We may have to request a waiver of the SBA's restrictions for our SBIC Funds to make certain distributions to maintain our RIC status.
+We cannot assure you that the SBA will grant such waiver, and if our SBIC Funds are unable to obtain a waiver, compliance with the SBA regulations may result in a corporate-level income tax on us.